 4) In the bar, where it shows you an interval of different dates:

-MAKE SURE you select the date in which you published the article.
+Make sure you select the date on which you published the article.

-That’s the date in which I published the article I’m trying to get the number of readers for.
+That’s the date on which I published the article I’m trying to get the number of readers for.

 Now, go to your google analytics:

 5) Go to: Behaviour -> Site Content -> All Pages.